UK GDP collapsed nearly 20% in second quarter in historic COVID hit

 Britain’s economy had already shrunk by 2.5% in the January-March period as the country entered lockdown in late March.

+“The renewed COVID-19 restrictions will probably mean that GDP stagnates in Q4, leaving economic activity marooned 5.5% short of its pre-crisis level,” Ruth Gregory of consultancy Capital Economics said.

+“And the risk now is that renewed containment measures send the recovery into reverse,” she added.

-Households saved a record 29.1% of their income in the second quarter, up from 9.6% in the first quarter, as their ability to spend in shops and restaurants were sharply curtailed during lockdown, while incomes were supported by a government job programme which ends next month.
+Households saved a record 29.1% of their income, up from 9.6% in the first quarter, as they were unable to spend in many shops and restaurants during the lockdown, while incomes were supported by a government job programme which ends next month.

-“So far the economic data has proved better than the Bank of England initial assumptions, but with COVID-19 cases returning and restrictions increasing, that could soon reverse,” Jon Hudson, a fund manager at Premier Miton, said.

 Britain has suffered Europe’s highest death toll from COVID-19, with more than 42,000 fatalities.

-Comparing output in the second quarter with its level a year earlier, British gross domestic product is down by 21.5% - the same as in Spain - while France reported a 19.0% decline.
+Compared with a year earlier, Britain’s second quarter output tumbled 21.5% - the same as in Spain - while France reported a 19.0% drop.

-Britain’s economy has rebounded sharply since the lockdown began to ease from May onwards, and Bank of England Governor Andrew Bailey said on Tuesday that he expected the economy would show an annual decline of 7-10% in the third quarter.

-Due to regional spikes in COVID, much of Britain is under a partial lockdown which limits people’s ability to meet others not in their households - hitting the hospitality sector in particular - though schools and workplaces remain open.
+The statistics office said differences in how countries estimated public sector activity - especially whether they focused on money spent or used the ONS’s approach of looking at the extent of disruption to normal services - complicated international comparisons.

+Nonetheless, it said Britain’s economy shrank more than any other Group of Seven economy in the first half of 2020.

-Britain’s current account deficit - normally one of the biggest vulnerabilities of the country’s economy - shrank sharply to 2.8 billion pounds ($3.59 billion), or 0.6% of GDP, its smallest in nine years, affected by the slump in global trade caused by the pandemic.
+Britain’s current account deficit - normally one of its weak spots - shrank sharply to 2.8 billion pounds, or 0.6% of GDP, reaching its smallest in nine years as a result of the slump in global trade caused by the pandemic.

-Reporting by David Milliken and William Schomberg; editing by Michael Holden, Estelle Shirbon and Andrew Heavens
+Reporting by David Milliken and William Schomberg; Editing by Michael Holden, Estelle Shirbon, Andrew Heavens and Tomasz Janowski

 Our Standards: The Thomson Reuters Trust Principles.